 Legal 500 2019.

-Kevin has an established practice within the field of professional regulation and discipline, with particular emphasis on cases involving probity concerns and fraud, deploying his formidable experience in criminal cases concerning medical professionals.
+Kevin also has an established practice within the field of professional regulation and discipline, deploying his expertise in criminal cases concerning medical professionals, including where death has occurred.

 Professional Panel Appointments